 Caitlin Campbell has been improvising since 2011: after discovering improv at university she went on to join Degrees of Error and co-devised their flagship show ‘Murder, She Didn’t Write’.
 She performs with The Adventures of the Improvised Sherlock Holmes, This Is Your Musical and The Bish Bosh Bash.
-Caitlin is the BIT’s Artistic Director: she also writes courses for the BIT Theatre school and occasionally pulls pints behind the bar.
+Caitlin was formerly the BIT’s Artistic Director: she has also written courses for the BIT Theatre school and occasionally pulls pints behind the bar.

 Stephen Clements has been improvising for eleven years and teaching for seven.
 He is a founder and trustee of the Bristol Improv Theatre.
 Stephen is a founding member of Degrees of Error Theatre Company.
 He also performs with Tally-Ho Productions in Steves and Wooster, and is Games Master for the BIT’s cult hit Tales of Adventure.
 Stephen holds a PGCE in mathematics.